-What Is Retaliation in New York City?
+What is Workplace Retaliation in New York City?

 Retaliation refers to any type of punishment an employee faces for engaging in an activity that the law protects.
 For example, Title VII of the Civil Rights Act states that an employee has the right to file a claim or complaint about an employer who’s offensive or abusive, nationwide.
 If a worker was within his rights to file the claim and the employer cut his hours because of it, this is retaliation.

-What Does the Law Say About Retaliation?
+What Does The Law Say About Workplace Retaliation in NYC

 If an employee faces a hostile or uncomfortable work environment because of sexual harassment, he or she can file a complaint with whomever he or she wishes without fear of negative actions.
 If an employee doesn’t feel safe speaking with someone in the workplace, he or she can go directly to the Equal Employment Opportunity Commission district office in NYC or contact a New York City workplace retaliation lawyer for legal advice.